bitcraze/crazyflie-firmware/docs/development/systemtask.md

 Next, we implement the `Init()` function.
 This should contain all of the FreeRTOS allocations and initializations that need to last as long as the firmware is running.
+Note the use of the constants we defined in `config.h`.
 Later in this howto, we will need to edit another file to call the `Init()`.

 ``` {.c}